Destinyfleming/password_generator_website/README.md

 In this project I wrote the Javascript for a website to prompt a user to pick through a list of criteria and for the code to generate a random password based off the criteria.

-You can fin a screenshot of the website here :
+You can find a screenshot of the website here :
 <img
 src = "./assets/images/password-gen.png"
 raw=true